socallinuxexpo/linuxfests.org/content/about.md

 ## Mission
 <br>
-Linux Expo of Southern California, Inc. is a 501c(3) not-for-profit organzation based in California.
+Linux Expo of Southern California, Inc. is a 501c(3) not-for-profit organization based in California.
 We are more commonly known by LinuxFests.
 Our mission is to provide educational programs around free and open source software.
 <br>